An ad-free and cookie-free webpage by FactorPad

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Murphy Oil Corp. is a holding company, which engages in the exploration and production of oil and natural gas.
 It operates through the Exploration and Production and Corporate and Other segment.
 The Exploration and Production segment includes the United States, Canada, and all other countries.
 The Corporate and Other segment focuses on interest income, other gains and losses, interest expense, and unallocated overhead.
-The company was founded by Charles H. Murphy Jr. in 1950 and is headquartered in El Dorado, AR.
+The company was founded by Charles H. Murphy Jr. in 1950 and is headquartered in Houston, TX.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.